-You've heard it before: you should never gut a deer near your treestand.
-At least, that is a popular theory.
+You've probably heard someone tell you to never gut a deer near your treestand.

-As the saying goes, if you gut a deer near your stand, it will scare all the deer that frequent the area away.
+As the saying goes, if you gut a deer near your stand, it will scare away all the deer that frequent the area.
 However, are there any facts to back up this claim, or debunk it?

 Well, yes.
 Here's what we found.

-So what do you think?
-The next time you gut a deer, will you stop dragging it a half mile away from your stand?
+So, what do you think?
+The next time you're deer hunting, will you stop dragging it a half mile away from your stand?

-For a guy like me, that sounds like a winner of an idea, especially if it has no impact on the hunting area at all.
+For a guy like me, who doesn't always get great chances at mature bucks while bowhunting, that sounds like a winner of an idea, especially if it has no impact on the hunting area at all.